GL-Li/summaries/tech-other/git.md

     ```
     gl@xps:~/aaaaa/gitclass (main)$ git diff
     diff --git a/file1 b/file1
-    index 13447e2..e5d24f9 100644         # internal number for commit and file, not commit number
+    index 13447e2..e5d24f9 100644         # internal number for commit and file, not
+                                          # commit number
     --- a/file1                           # old file where deletion marked by -
     +++ b/file1                           # modified file where addition marked by +
-    @@ -1,3 +1,5 @@                       # line number where the change occurs, not important
+    @@ -1,3 +1,5 @@                       # line number where the change occurs,
+                                          # not important
      This is the first line
-    -This is the second line              # deleted from old file in red starting with - signe
+    -This is the second line              # deleted from old file in red starting
+                                          # with - sign
-    +This is the second line, no!         # new lines added to the modified file, starting with +
+    +This is the second line, no!         # new lines added to the modified file,
+                                          # starting with +
     +That is not second line
     +The next is the second line
      This is the third line